-24 Several developments over the past few years impact the derivation of the RfC: (1) EPA 25 has developed BMD assessment methods (U.S. EPA, 2012a, 1995) and supporting software 26 (U.S. EPA, 2011a) to improve upon the previous NOAEL/LOAEL approach; (2) MOA studies have been carried out that can give more insight into methanol toxicity; and (3) EPA has refined 27 PBPK models for methanol on the basis of the work of Ward et al. (1997) (see Appendix B for a 28 description of the EPA models).
-The EPA PBPK models provide estimates of HECs from test 29 animal exposures that are supported by pharmacokinetic information available for rodents, 30 monkeys and humans.
-The following sections describe how the BMD/BMDL approach, along 31 with the EPA PBPK models, are used to obtain PODs for use in the derivation of an RfC and RfD for methanol consistent with current BMD technical guidance (U.S. EPA, 2012a).
+Several developments over the past few years impact the derivation of the RfC: (1) EPA has developed BMD assessment methods (U.S. EPA, 2012, 1995) and supporting software (U.S. EPA, 2011) to improve upon the previous NOAEL/LOAEL approach; (2) MOA studies have been carried out that can give more insight into methanol toxicity; and (3) EPA has refined PBPK models for methanol on the basis of the work of Ward et al. (1997) (see Appendix B for a description of the EPA models).
+The EPA PBPK models provide estimates of HECs from test animal exposures that are supported by pharmacokinetic information available for rodents, monkeys and humans.
+The following sections describe how the BMD/BMDL approach, along with the EPA PBPK models, are used to obtain PODs for use in the derivation of an RfC and RfD for methanol consistent with current BMD technical guidance (U.S. EPA, 2012).

-3 The BMD approach attempts to fit models to the dose-response data for a given endpoint.
-It has the advantage of taking more of the dose-response data into account when determining the 4 POD, as well as estimating the dose for which an effect may have a specific probability of 5 occurring.
-The BMD approach also accounts, in part, for the quality of the study by estimating a 6 7 BMDL, the 95% lower confidence limit on the BMD.
-Larger studies (i.e., with more test 8 subjects) and studies with a low background response (i.e., with more test subjects for which a relationship between dose and response can be evaluated) generally yield narrower confidence 9 10 intervals and higher BMDLS than smaller studies and studies with a high background response.
-11 For this reason and because the BMDL approach will account, in part, for a study's power, dose spacing, and the steepness of the dose-response curve, it is generally preferred over the 12 NOAEL/LOAEL approach.
-13 use of model goodness-of-fit diagnostics (i.e., AIC and χ^2 residuals of individual dose groups)
+The BMD approach attempts to fit models to the dose-response data for a given endpoint.
+It has the advantage over the NOAEL/LOAEL approach of taking more of the dose-response data into account when determining the POD, as well as estimating the dose at which an effect may have a specific probability of occurring.
+The BMD approach also accounts, in part, for the quality of the study by estimating a BMDL, the 95% lower confidence limit on the BMD.
+Larger studies (i.e., those with more test subjects) and studies with a low background response (i.e., with more test subjects for which a relationship between dose and response can be evaluated) generally yield narrower confidence intervals (BMDL estimates closer to their corresponding BMD estimates) than smaller studies and studies with a high background response.
+For this reason and because the BMDL approach will take into account, in part, a study's power, dose spacing, and the steepness of the dose-response curve, it is generally preferred over the NOAEL/LOAEL approach.

-Use of the BMD approach has uncertainty associated with it.
-An element of the BMD approach is the use of several models to determine which best fits the data.51 In the absence of an established MOA or a theoretical basis for why one model should be used over another, model selection is based on best fit to the experimental data selection.
-Model fit fit is evaluated through and visual inspection as recommended by EPA guidance (U.S. EPA, 2012a).52
+Even though the BMD approach is preferred over the NOAEL/LOAEL approach, uncertainties are still associated with its use.
+As indicated above, the BMD approach fits several models to the dose-response data to determine which model exhibits the best fit.
+50 In the absence of an established MOA or a biological basis for why one model should be preferred, model selection is based on which exhibits the best fit to the experimental data.
+Model fit is evaluated